precice/tutorials/aste-turbine/README.md

 All necessary steps in order to run the mapping setup are summarized in the `run.sh` script.
 Have a look at the comments in the run script in order to understand what is happening.
 In particular, the script executes the following steps:

-1. Downloads the mesh files from the preCICE reference paper repository, and stores all of them in the `meshes` directory.
-Note that this step is only executed when running the script for the first time.
-For our example setup, we use only the two meshes mentioned above, but the tutorial can easily be modified in order to employ a different mesh.
+1. Download the mesh files and extract them in the `meshes` directory.
+This step is only executed when running the script for the first time.
+For our example, we only use two of the downloaded meshes.
+The tutorial can easily be modified to employ different meshes.
 2. Generate input data for our mapping problem.
-As described in the [ASTE documentation](https://precice.org/tooling-aste.html#precice-aste-evaluate), we use the python script called `precice-aste-evaluate` in order to evaluate and store a test function on our mesh.
-Here, we arbitrarily select Franke's function, evaluate it on the input mesh `0.006.vtk` and store the data in a mesh called `input_mesh.vtu`.
-There are other pre-defined test functions available in the `precice-aste-evaluate` script.
-Use `precice-aste-evaluate --list-functions` to get a complete list of available functions and their definition.
+As described in the [ASTE documentation](https://precice.org/tooling-aste.html#precice-aste-evaluate), the python script `precice-aste-evaluate` evaluates a test function and stores the results on a mesh.
+Here, we select Franke's function, evaluate it on the input mesh `0.006.vtk`, and store the results on a mesh called `input_mesh.vtu`.
+Use `precice-aste-evaluate --list-functions` to get a complete list of available test functions and their definitions.
-3. In our case, we want to execute the mapping in parallel.
-In order to run ASTE in parallel, we need to partition our mesh files so that each rank receives its own mesh file.
-The python script `precice-aste-partition`, partitions the given mesh in the specified number of pieces (here two for the input mesh and two for the output mesh).
-Therefore, we execute ASTE with four ranks per participant.
+3. Partition meshes.
+We want to execute the mapping in parallel.
+To this end, we need to partition our mesh files so that each rank receives its own mesh file.
+The python script `precice-aste-partition` partitions a given mesh in a specified number of pieces (here two for the input mesh and two for the output mesh).
-4. Executing the actual mapping using `precice-aste-run`, which is the ASTE core module interfacing with preCICE.
-Here, we map the data from our fine input mesh to the coarse output.
-The executable stores the mesh and data per rank in the files `mapped/mapped...` with the data called `InterpolatedData`.
+4. Execute the actual mapping.
+We start two instances of `precice-aste-run`, which is the ASTE core module interfacing with preCICE, to emulate two participants.
+Here, we map the data from the fine input mesh to the coarse output mesh.
+We store the mesh and data per rank in files `mapped/mapped...` with data called `InterpolatedData`.
-5. In order to join the scattered mesh files, we use the python script `precice-aste-join`.
-As a result, we get one large mesh file called `result.vtu`.
+5. Join scattered mesh files.
+The python script `precice-aste-join` joins the results into one large mesh file `result.vtu`.
-6. As a last step, we investigate the accuracy of our applied mapping configuration, using `precice-aste-evaluate` again.
+6. Investigate accuracy of mapping configuration.
+We use `precice-aste-evaluate` again.
 This time, we use the `--diff` flag in order to compute the error between our test function and the mapped data.
-We store the difference data (`Error`) on the result mesh (`result.vtu`) as well, which allows us to visualize the error distribution, e.g., using `ParaView`. `precice-aste-evaluate` also prints several global error measures to the console, which looks as follows:
+We store the difference data (`Error`) on the result mesh (`result.vtu`) as well, which allows us to visualize the error distribution, e.g., using `ParaView`. `precice-aste-evaluate` also prints several global error measures to the console:

 ```bash
 ---[ASTE-Evaluate] INFO : Vertex count 3458